KJMP

 KJMP (870 AM, "Jump 104.5") is a radio station broadcasting a classic hip hop format.
 Licensed to Pierce, Colorado, United States, the station serves the Fort Collins-Greeley area.
-The station was formerly owned by White Park Broadcasting, Inc. In August 2009 ownership was transferred to Brahmin Broadcasting Corporation.
+The station is owned by Loud Media, through Mid-Century Radio LLC.

 History

 When KJMP first came on air in 2004, it was simulcasting KJAC 105.5 FM.
+The station was formerly owned by White Park Broadcasting, Inc. In August 2009 ownership was transferred to Brahmin Broadcasting Corporation.

 On August 20, 2012, KJMP changed formats from sports to oldies, branded as "The Big 870".
 On November 21, 2016, KJMP began testing an oldies format by simulcasting on 96.9 FM KYAP in Nunn, Colorado.

-On November 21, 2019, KJMP changed their format from oldies to classic hip hop, branded as "Jump 104.5".
-The station is now operated via LMA by Loud Media.
+On November 21, 2019, KJMP changed its format from oldies to classic hip hop, branded as "Jump 104.5".
+The station was now operated via a local marketing agreement by Loud Media.
+In late 2024, Mid-Century Radio—a company owned by Loud Media principal Aaron Ishmael—bought the station from Brahmin Broadcasting Corporation (a subsidiary of Northeast Digital and Wireless) for $50,000.